 The federal tax code, administered by the Internal Revenue Service (IRS) has provided for a number of education tax benefits.
 Full information on these tax benefits may be found in IRS Publication 970.

 - Drake University does not mail a printed copy of the 1098-T. The 1098-T may be viewed by students in blueView on the My Drake Account tab.
 A pdf printable version of the form may be found on the My Drake Account tab by clicking “Pay Your Bill” and then the 1098-T link on the next page.

 - Parents, even authorized users, cannot view the 1098-T for their student unless the student specifically authorizes the parent to do so.
 The Student Accounts office will be happy to assist any student needing assisting providing authorization to a parent.

 - Please note that the release of 1098-T information is governed by federal privacy laws (FERPA) and cannot be given to parents or tax preparers without the student’s express authorization.

 - “When figuring an education credit or the tuition and fees deduction, use only the amounts you paid and are deemed to have paid during the tax year for qualified education expenses.
-An institution may choose to report either payments received during the calendar year (Box 1), or amounts billed during the calendar year (Box 2), for qualified education expenses.
+An institution may choose to report either payments received for qualifed education expenses during the calendar year (Box 1), or amounts billed for qualified education expenses during the calendar year (Box 2), for qualified education expenses.
 However, the amounts in Boxes 1 and 2 of Form 1098-T might be different than the amount you actually paid and are deemed to have paid.”
 (IRS Publication 970)